-In this blog post we want to show you step by step how to carry out the process of how to paint a guitar from scratch.
+In this blog post we want to show you step by step how to carry out the process of painting a guitar from scratch.

-This process is the same for any of the colors in our catalog, it only differs in small modifications that we will indicate throughout the explanation depending on whether it is going to be painted with a spray or spray gun and if we want a solid color or the grain to be seen.
+This process is the same for any of the colors in our catalog, it only differs in small modifications that we will indicate throughout the explanation depending on whether it is going to be spray-painted or spray-painted and if we want a solid color or the grain to be seen.
 From the wood.

 We have a kit for this process, just choose the color you would like and complete the order.
-You can buy it here.
+You can buy it in the link that I have left you previously.

 – The wood must be free of imperfections and stains.

-– Wood with a lot of pore such as ash or mahogany, whenever a closed pore finish is desired, a grain filler can be applied to fill the pore, this product can be found in our store at the following link.
-You have a video on the product with an application tutorial.
+– Woods with a lot of pore such as ash or mahogany, whenever a closed pore finish is desired, a grain filler can be applied to fill the pore, this product can be found in our store.

 – Once the pore is filled, or in the case of woods with little pore we sand with P320 and P400 grit until obtaining a uniform surface, always in the direction of the grain.